 Danao City Church is cavernous and, I believe, can accommodate all those who attend the Sunday masses.
 The church is quite empty though during the weekday masses because only few people go to the church during weekdays.

 I attended an evening mass in Danao City Church.
-I can’t understand the mass readings and homily because they were spoken in the Visayan language.
-Seems like I need to ask my beloved to teach me more to speak Visayan so that I will not have a hard time guessing what other people say when I am in the Visayas.
+I can’t understand the mass readings and homily because they were spoken in the Cebuano language.
+Seems like I need to ask my beloved to teach me more to speak Cebuano so that I will not have a hard time guessing what other people say when I am in the Visayas.

 |The four evangelists depicted in the colorful stained-glass windows.|